 Once baby is comfortable with longer stretches of tummy time, has good head and neck control, and can support their upper body weight on their arms, place a favorite toy just out of reach.
 Although it may be initially frustrating, having a desired object out of reach will encourage baby to get moving.

-Interesting toys and age-appropriate obstacles, like tents or tunnels, can make crawling more exciting for baby.
+Interesting toys and age-appropriate obstacles, like tunnels or crawl balls, can make crawling more exciting for baby.

 Get down on all fours with baby on the floor.
 Crawl around so your baby can see.
 You can even make a game out of it and pretend to be a dog or other favorite animal.
 Baby will understand by your actions what he needs to do.
 Bonus: Experts say imitation builds trust and is vital to the way babies learn.